New Developments in the Numerical Conformal Bootstrap: Tiptop

 We consider a bootstrap problem depending on $n+1$ parameters: $x\in \mathbb{R}^n$ and $y$.
 We want to know the maximum value of $y$ in the allowed region.
 For example, $x$ may comprise $n$ scaling dimensions and $y$ another scaling dimension we are particularly interested in.
 We assume the allowed region around the maximum $y$ is convex, so that as $y$ increases the allowed region of $x$ (for a fixed $y$) shrinks to zero size.
 The {\tt tiptop} algorithm starts with some disallowed points and at least one allowed point at current $y=y_\text{allowed}$.
 Given a list of allowed, disallowed, and in-progress points (which are treated as disallowed by {\tt tiptop}), it recommends one point to look at next.

 To do that, {\tt tiptop} first checks if the shape and the size of the allowed region at $y_\text{allowed}$ are well understood.
 An affine coordinate transformation of the $x$ space is performed, such that the region of known allowed $x$ at $y_\text{allowed}$ is roughly spherical.\footnote{The affine transformation is needed, because isolated allowed regions in conformal bootstrap tend to have extreme aspect ratios.} The full region of interest is then rescaled so that it is the cube $[-1,1]^n$.
-One recursively subdivides this region into \emph{cells}, which are cubes of size $2^{-k}$, $k=0,1,\ldots, \min(K,k_{\rm max})$ , where $K$ is the first integer such that $2^{-K}$ is less than $f$ times the minimum coordinate extents of the set of allowed points, $f$ is a user-defined parameter (e.g.~$f=2$ works well), and $k_{\rm max}=47$.\footnote{This somewhat arbitrary parameter was fixed so that $2^{-k_{\rm max}}$ is close to double float precision.} The algorithm then recommends a new point to be placed in the largest empty cell (i.e.~a cell in which there is no point), which is diagonally adjacent to a cell containing allowed points.
+One recursively subdivides this region into \emph{cells}, which are cubes of size $2^{-k}$, $k=0,1,\ldots, \min(K,k_{\rm max})$ , where $K$ is the first integer such that $2^{-K}$ is less than $f$ times the minimum coordinate extents of the set of allowed points, $f$ is a user-defined parameter (e.g.~$f=2$ works well), and $k_{\rm max}=47$.\footnote{The value of $k_{\rm max}$ was chosen so that $2^{-k_{\rm max}}$ is somewhat larger than the minimum resolution of an IEEE-754 double-precision number.} The algorithm then recommends a new point to be placed in the largest empty cell (i.e.~a cell in which there is no point), which is diagonally adjacent to a cell containing allowed points.

 If there is no such empty cell, the shape of allowed region at $y_\text{allowed}$ is considered well-understood.
 In this case, the algorithm recommends a new point at a higher $y$.
 The $x$ of the new point is roughly in the center of allowed points at $y_\text{allowed}$, while $y$ is half-way between $y_\text{allowed}$ and $y_\text{ceiling}$ (i.e.~a bisection step).
 At first, $y_\text{ceiling}$ is a user-defined value safely larger than $y_{\max}$.
 After some points have been checked, $y_\text{ceiling}$ is the lowest disallowed $y$.
 If $y_\text{allowed}-y_\text{ceiling}$ is smaller than a certain user-specified value, the algorithm stops.